-Sean P. Madix, located at 221 North LaSalle Street, Suite 200, Chicago, Illinois 60601-1273, is the agent for service of legal process concerning the plan.
+Sean P. Madix, Fund Administrator, located at 221 North LaSalle Street, Suite 200, Chicago, Illinois 60601, is the agent for service of legal process concerning the Plan.
 The telephone number is (312) 782-5442.

-Service may also be made on the Board of Trustees or an individual Trustee at the addresses listed on the next page.
+Service may also be made on the Board of Trustees or an individual Trustee at the addresses listed below.